EcohydrologyTeam/ClearWater-modules/README.md

 We recommend installing the light-weight [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) that includes Python, the [conda](https://conda.io/docs/) environment and package management system, and their dependencies.

+NOTE: Follow conda defaults to install in your local user director.
+DO NOT install for all users, to avoid substantial headaches with permissions.

 If you have already installed the [**Anaconda Distribution**](https://www.anaconda.com/download), you can use it to complete the next steps, but you may need to [update to the latest version](https://docs.anaconda.com/free/anaconda/install/update-version/).

 #### 2. Clone or Download this `ClearWater-modules` repository